ProcessDryLab-master-project/Miner/README.md

 Add a reference to this new .exe in "config.json" along with your other miners.
 The config object should largely be able to be copied from the original, however, it should have a new ID and the "MinerPath" and "MinerFile" keys should reference the new folder and .exe file name.

 ## Docker

+This does not fulfill it's intended functionality when all services are running through docker on the same windows machine.

 This project supports docker runtime environment, for which you will need to download docker from here: https://www.docker.com/products/docker-desktop/.

 For this project, be aware that express listens on a specfic port (can be found in /API/Endpoints), which must be the same port that is used in the docker file.